nicolasguasca1/batch_send_script/README.md

 `python3 send_emails_below.py --folder_attachments /Users/nicolasguascasantamaria/Desktop/RevAPIS/extRepo/gmailAPI/attachments/<NAME_OF_THE_FOLDER> --csv_file_path To_Export_BELOW.csv`

-The latest script ran was `python3 send_emails_all.py --folder_attachments /Users/nicolasguascasantamaria/Desktop/RevAPIS/extRepo/gmailAPI/attachments/AS_Sep_Oct  --csv_file_path TO_EXPORT_SEP_OCT.csv`
+The latest script ran was `python send_emails_all.py --folder_attachments /Users/nicolasguascasantamaria/Desktop/RevAPIS/extRepo/gmailAPI/attachments/march_27th_processing  --csv_file_path To_Export_All.csv      `

 ->It sends a folder with both Spotify + Tiktok reports and two files with the rows above 1k for Spo and rows above 10k for tiktok.
 It was sent to the customer and Support.